Defacto2/database/README.md

 ### How to use the SQL

 You need a preconfigured and running database server that can handle MySQL 5.7 syntax.
+Skip ahead to **Use Docker to host the SQL** for a simpler setup.

 - [MySQL](https://dev.mysql.com/downloads/mysql/5.7.html) 5.7 Community Server
 - [Percona Server](https://www.percona.com/doc/percona-server/5.7/index.html) 5.7 is a drop in replacement for MySQL 5.7